GA-NIFS: Black hole and host galaxy properties of two z$\simeq$6.8 quasars from the NIRSpec IFU: Data, Reduction, and Analysis

 \subsubsection{Continuum Subtraction}

-We first subtract the continuum emission from the spectra in each spaxel, by considering the spectrum in the continuum windows at rest frame 3790--3810\AA, 4210--4230\AA, 5080--5100\AA, 5600--5630\AA\ and 5970--6000\AA, following \citet{Kuraszkiewicz2002} and \citet{Kovacevic2010}; these windows are selected to be uncontaminated by emission lines and blended iron emission.
-We also added an additional continuum window at the red side of \ha\ at the edge of the spectral range, at 5.260--5.266$\mu$m in the observed frame, as well as a window near the blue edge of the spectral range, at 2.975--2.990$\mu$m in the observed frame, to better constrain the continuum.
-For each spaxel we interpolate between these continuum windows using \textsc{scipy}'s \textsc{interp1d} function using a spline interpolation of second order; this is found to be more numerically robust than fitting a power law curve in each spaxel.
-Each interpolation is subtracted from the spectra to create our continuum-subtracted cube.
+To further analyse our quasar data cubes, we first subtract the continuum emission from the spectra in each spaxel, by considering the flux in the continuum windows at rest frame 3790--3810\AA, 4210--4230\AA, 5080--5100\AA, 5600--5630\AA\ and 5970--6000\AA, following \citet{Kuraszkiewicz2002} and \citet{Kovacevic2010}; these windows are selected to be uncontaminated by emission lines and blended iron emission.
+We also added an additional continuum window at the red side of \ha\ at the edge of the spectral range, at 5.260--5.266 $\mu$m in the observed frame, as well as a window near the blue edge of the spectral range, at 2.975--2.990 $\mu$m in the observed frame, to better constrain the continuum.
+We calculate the signal-to-noise ratio (SNR) at each wavelength in each spaxel, taking the noise to be the `ERR' cube produced by the pipeline.
+For each spaxel in which the median SNR within these continuum windows is greater than 2, we interpolate between these continuum windows using \textsc{scipy}'s \textsc{interp1d} function using a spline interpolation of second order; this is found to be more robust than fitting a power law curve in each spaxel.
+In each of these spaxels the interpolation is subtracted from the spectra to create our continuum-subtracted cube.
 Figure \ref{fig:ContinuumSubtraction} shows the original and continuum-subtracted spectrum of the brightest quasar spaxel.